X

 Operator

-Thank you sir.
-Our next question comes from the line of Debashish Mazumdar from Swine Investment.
+Thank you, sir.
+Our next question comes from the line of Debashish Mazumdar from Svan Investments.
 Please go ahead.

 Tarun Dua

 Yeah, hi.
-Thank you so much for taking a question.
-So this 35 crore monthly run rate revenue that you were thinking of achieving in March 27th.
-I’m sorry, March 26th, what is the current capacity utilization that will be reaching on the 1100 crores of gross block that you have mentioned at the end of H2?
+Thank you so much for taking the question.
+So this INR35 crores monthly run rate revenue that you were thinking of achieving in March ’27 — I’m sorry, March ’26.
+What is the current capacity utilization that will be reaching on the INR1,100 crores of gross block that you have mentioned in the end of H2?
+Or the 4,000 units of installed capacity.

 Tarun Dua